BaukF/esphome-rfm69x/README.md

 I have extremely basic programming skills and am using all that is at my disposal to get to a working Duco RF bridge with serial communications.
 I have an enormous list of todo's before I get to a working sample.

 ## To do
+- [ ] Start sniffing for duco commands
+  - [ ] Configure the rfm69 for promiscuous mode
+  - [ ] Write caught commands to output
+  - [ ] Filter on Duco commands
+  - [ ] Find logic on narrowing down on a specific Duco
 - [ ] Get hardware
   - [x] ESP32Devkit1
   - [x] RFM69W chip